 A: GAfutures.org is a free resource to help students and their families explore and plan for college.
 Managed by GSFC, GAfutures is loaded with tools and information that will make the process of searching, applying and paying for college easier for REACH Scholars.

 A: The first cohort of REACH Scholars graduated from high school in 2017.

-A: Scholars’ grades, behavior and attendance are monitored quarterly.
-Additionally, Scholars and their parents and mentors complete surveys at least annually.
+A: Scholars’ grades, behavior and attendance are monitored biannually.
+Additionally, school systems survey their Scholars, parents, and mentors.

 A: If a REACH Scholar transfers to a participating school system, a non-participating school system, or a non-public Eligible High School located within the state of Georgia, the Scholar will retain REACH eligibility, provided all program requirements set forth in Section 5206 of the REACH Georgia Regulations are met.

 A: Gifts to the Foundation are used to provide scholarships for REACH students, to support character building and leadership development opportunities, and promote unique college campus experiences for REACH scholars during program participation.

 A: Yes.
 You may mail a check to:

 REACH Georgia Foundation